Biography of Alexander Graham Bell

 1875: First transmission of sound heard by Bell and his assistant Thomas Watson on 2nd June.

 1876: Patent No 174,465 for the telephone is granted on 7th March.
 On 10th March “Mr Watson, come here I want you” are the first words heard over copper wires.
 Demonstrates his one way voice transmission system at the Philadelphia Centennial exposition on June 25th.
 First two way telephone conversation between Bell and Watson on 9th October.

 1877: Alexander Graham Bell forms the Bell telephone Company on 9th July.

 1879: Bell invents the audiometer which tested schoolchildren for deafness.

 1880: Birth of Daughter Marion (Known as Daisy).
 The bell Telephone Company is restructured to become American Telephone and Telegraph (ATandT).
 Establishes the Volta Laboratory.
 Invents the photophone.

 1883: He opens a school in Washington ostensibly for deaf children although any child is accepted.
 Founds the Journal “Science”

-1885: School closes due to shortage of money due to patents claims ranged against him.
+1885: The school closes due to shortage of money due to patents claims ranged against him.

-1887: Alexander Graham Bell is introduced to the blind girl Helen Keller.
-Invents the Graphophone.
+1887: Bell is introduced to the blind girl Helen Keller.
+He invents the Graphophone.

 1888: Bell is a founder member of the National Geographic Society.